ultimape/garden/weeds/write-drafts/longform/dog-shit-n-of-1/Dog-shit-FMT-Safety-Procedures-Summary.md

   * Moved my bed and desk to ensure I could take measurements immediately upon waking
   * Acquired storage bins to keep vital measurements at hand
   * Set up a space in the bathroom to ensure consistent measurements there
-* Told my cloest family that I was going to do it, my rational, and how I might die.
+* Told my closest family that I was going to do it, my rationale, and how I might die
   * Told them I loved them.

 ## Emergency Failsafe